Anupama Kaul

 Scopus Author ID: 7101973667

-Get access to our articles
+Get access to some of our articles

 Awards and Recognition (Selected)

-• UNT Service Recognition Award, March 2023
+• UNT Service Recognition Award, March 2023.

 • Outstanding Mentor Award, Frisco Independent School District, ISM Mentor Program, May 2022

 • Elevated to SPIE Fellow, Jan.
-2022
+2022.

 • Sigma Xi Membership, Aug.
-2022
+2022.

-• NASA Service Award, 2010
+• NASA Service Award, 2012

-• NASA Team Accomplishment Award, 2007
+• NASA Team Accomplishment Award, 2007.

-• US National Academy of Engineering (NAE) 2012 Frontiers of Engineering (FOE) Symposium, Warren, MI
+• US National Academy of Engineering (NAE) 2012 Frontiers of Engineering (FOE) Symposium, Warren, MI.

-• US National Academy of Engineering (NAE) 2014 bi-lateral Indo-US FOE Symposium, Mysore, India
+• US National Academy of Engineering (NAE) 2014 bi-lateral Indo-US FOE Symposium, Mysore, India.

-• Fellow of the Class of 2016 ELATE Program (Executive Leadership in Academic Technologies and Engineering) coordinated by Drexel University
+• Fellow of the Class of 2016 ELATE Program (Executive Leadership in Academic Technologies and Engineering) coordinated by Drexel University.

 Service & Advisory Boards (Selected)